steenhansen/type-czech/README.md

 Function return signatures can also be validated against a type shape.
 The library is pure JavaScript without any dependencies and can easily be de-coupled for production.

-To load the TypeCzech library and console log checking errors:
+To load the TypeCzech library and console log checking errors

     type_czech = TypeCzech('LOG-ERRORS')

-To load the TypeCzech library and throw exceptions on checking errors:
+To load the TypeCzech library and throw exceptions on checking errors

     type_czech = TypeCzech('THROW-EXCEPTIONS')

-To load the TypeCzech library but do nothing in production code:
+To load the TypeCzech library but do nothing in production code

     type_czech = TypeCzech()

-The function that links a testing_function() to your_function() is TypeCzech.precedeCheck():
+The function that links a testing_function() to your_function() is TypeCzech.precedeCheck()

     your_function = TypeCzech.precedeCheck(your_function, testing_function)

-Return '' in the testing_function() to indicate no errors found.
+Return '', a blank string, in the testing_function() to indicate no errors found.
-Any text returned will be considered an error, and acted upon, with a console log or an exception
+Any text returned will be considered an error, and acted upon, with a console log or an exception.
+Parameters are not altered by checks.

     function testing_function(/* arguments */){
       if (!error_found) {